 Elisha’s long career also began during Ahab’s reign, and extended for over fifty years through the reigns of five of Ahab’s successors to the throne of Israel.

 These were decades of gradual decline in glory and power for the divided kingdoms of Judah and Israel.
 Little by little enemies rose up and stripped them of their land, money, and power.
 Ultimately, the northern kingdom of Israel came to its end a little over a century after Elisha’s death, when Assyria conquered it and deported all of its wealthy and educated elite.
-The southern kingdom of Judah lasted over a century longer, eventually being conquered by Babylon and ceasing to exist as a nation.
+The southern kingdom of Judah lasted over a century longer, eventually being conquered by Babylon and ceasing to exist as an independent nation.

 In the previous article I provided a link to the Bible story so that you could read it if you so desired.
 This article, however, won’t make much sense if you don’t read the story.
 So here it is before we move on: